elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Documentation regarding operations.
 - Ansible parts that are no longer needed with BaseOS, such as installing docker
 - Old script for generating ansible inventory from infra.json
+- Support for attaching extra disks to Safespring workers

 ### Changed